Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Acknowledgments

 \section{Acknowledgments}

 Parts of the research on this paper was conducted during a stay of the author at the Max-Planck Institute in Bonn whom he would like to thank for hospitality and an inspiring scientific atmosphere.
+Moreover, the author would like to thank the referee for many useful comments which helped to improve the presentation.

 \bibdata{references}